Revised as of 30–08–2021 (new rewards and layout changes)

 Sigma is a proprietary algorithm based on the Argon algorithm.
 Sigma is ASIC and GPU resistant and can only be used for CPU mining.
 Sigma can be set, managed and activated via the desktop wallet of Gulden.
 With this, Gulden brings the crypto mining back to the normal user and the decentrality of Gulden has been improved again.
 The large base of miners also ensures a stable working network.
 At the moment of writing the number of miners is about 300 of which the largest miners has only 4% market share compared to about 40 in the scrypt era with 2–3 poolminers with 45% market share.

 If you want to know more about the technical backgrounds of SIGMA and the reasons for choosing Sigma, I recommend this blog.

 Other algorithms are often used in the form of pool mining.
 This is not (yet) possible with Sigma because of the simple fact that there are no pools that support the Sigma algorithm.
 In addition, it makes no technical sense to mine in a pool because your solomining is just as effective and even more profitable.
 You only have to wait a while to find a block against pools that often pay out in fractions of a block, but of course they take some of that in the form of fees.
 Pools have no advantage over the solominer.

 - Download the software for a desktop wallet

 The software required is simply the standard Gulden wallet software.
 Please note that mining is only possible with the desktop version.
-So don’t choose the mobile version, because it doesn’t work.
+So don’t choose the mobile or Lite version, because it doesn’t work.
 Install this and start the wallet software.
 Wait until the blockchain is fully loaded and synchronized before continuing.
-This process is one-off and can take up to an hour.
+This process is one-off and can take up to one or two hour, the complete blockchain of Gulden is retrieved.
 The next time you start the wallet, the synchronization will be finished quickly.
 Don’t forget to write down your recovery sentence, in case of troubles you need it!!

 - Create a mining account in the wallet